amt8u/hugo-blog/content/posts/connect-spare-macbook-as-external-display/index.md

 ---
 title : Connect a spare macbook as an external display for your Primary Mac wirelessly url : how-to-connect-spare-macbook-as-external-display-wireless summary :  A quick guide to connect your spare macbook as external display to your other macbook wirelessly.
-Apple’s AirPlay technology enables you to use a second Mac as an external display, though options like Luna Display and Sidecar (for iPad) also exist.
 author: amt8u
 date : 2024-11-08T05:01:16.533Z
 lastmod: 2024-11-08T05:01:16.533Z